mrcavalcanti/mosaicoo/docs/sources/datasources/aws-cloudwatch/_index.md

 #### Id

 The GetMetricData API requires that all queries have a unique ID.
 Use this field to specify an ID of choice.
 The ID can include numbers, letters, and underscore, and must start with a lowercase letter.
-If no ID is specified, grafana will generate an ID using the following pattern `query[refId of the current query row]`, e.g `queryA` for the first query row in the panel editor.
+If no ID is specified, mosaicoo will generate an ID using the following pattern `query[refId of the current query row]`, e.g `queryA` for the first query row in the panel editor.

 The ID can be used to reference queries in Metric Math expressions.